As we all know, blackouts happen to everyone…eventually.

 This has 2 BIG benefits:

-- During a blackout, there is absolutely ZERO power interruption, because the computer is are already running on battery power.
+- During a blackout, there is absolutely ZERO power interruption, because the computer is already running on battery power.

 - Power to your computer stays perfectly clean and stable, because the output is always regulated by the battery.